benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 But really, that's all just tip of the iceburg stuff.
 According to an article in [The Atlantic][6], the Las Vegas casino Harrah’s tracks the smiles of the card dealers and waitstaff (its analytics team has quantified the impact of smiling on customer satisfaction) and Bloomberg logs every keystroke of every employee along with every time they enter and leave the premises according to [Business Insider Australia][5].

 The people analytics software company [Gild][7] use an algorithm that scours the internet for open-source code in order to profile software engineers, and perhaps more alarmingly, the algorithm purportedly evaluates the code for its simplicity, elegance, documentation, and several other factors, including the frequency with which it’s been adopted by other programmers.
 Stack Overflow is also mined to analyse questions and answers by individuals and the breadth and popularity of that advice.
 Linkedin and Twitter are mined to analyse the language individuals use, and Gild have decided that certain phrases and words used in association with one another distinguishes expert software engineers from less skilled programmers.
-According to Gild, it knows _"these phrases and words are associated with good coding because it can correlate them with its evaluation of open-source code, and with the language and online behavior of programmers in good positions at prestigious companies"._ If you're a programmer and have ever used the internet, chances are that Gild has already compiled your "score".[^1]
+According to Gild, it knows _"these phrases and words are associated with good coding because it can correlate them with its evaluation of open-source code, and with the language and online behavior of programmers in good positions at prestigious companies"._

 There are many other workforce focussed analytics companies besides Gild such as Entelo and TalentBin, and it is unknown what data they may be collecting, how their algorithms analyse that data and what "score" they end up appointing you.
 Data collected about us and the profiles created from that data are not in our control.
+If you're a programmer and have ever used the internet, chances are that Gild, Entelo and TalentBin have each already compiled your "score".[^1]

 Every day there is an insane amount of data being collected about people as they go about their off and online lives, and as time goes on, the types of, and rate of information collected will continue to grow.
 Do you even know what data is collected, stored, analysed and sold on by third party companies about you?
 <br/>